-EDUCATIONAL SERVICES: means but is not limited to academic, vocational, technology and design based education training and research and for the purposes of stating the primary functions of the Mount Cook Precinct in 8.1.1 of Institutional Precincts means but is not limited to tertiary (higher) education; all forms of research (pure and applied); community service, technology transfer, and extension; and business and social services related to the education and research activities of the institution and encompassing all such activities consistent with the function of a modern university.
+EDUCATIONAL SERVICES: means but is not limited to academic, vocational, technology and design based education training and research.
+In relation to the Karori Education Campus and for the purposes of stating the primary functions of the Mount Cook Precinct in 8.1.1 of Institutional Precincts means but is not limited to tertiary (higher) education; all forms of research (pure and applied); community service, technology transfer, and extension; and business and social services related to the education and research activities of the institution and encompassing all such activities consistent with the function of a modern university.